Show navigation Hide navigation

 Building Partnerships with Aboriginal communities and services

-Building partnerships with local Aboriginal community and services is critical for ECS.
-Local Aboriginal community and services can help you develop a culturally responsive service delivery for Aboriginal children.
+Building partnerships with local Aboriginal community and services is critical for Early Childhood Services.
+Local Aboriginal communities and organisations can support you to develop culturally responsive service delivery for Aboriginal children.
 SNAICC is the national voice for Aboriginal and Torres Strait Islander children.

-SNAICC has a suite of resources that can support your service to develop relationships with Aboriginal partners.
-These resources include strategies and actions, as well as an audit tool for measuring genuine partnership goals.
+SNAICC has a suite of resources to help services to develop and strengthen relationships with Aboriginal partners.
+These resources include practical strategies and actions, as well as an audit tool for measuring genuine partnership goals.

-Be mindful that Aboriginal organisations and community members may have competing priorities and are often conducting unpaid work to support the cultural continuity in communities.
+It is important to be mindful that Aboriginal organisations and community members may have competing priorities and are often undertaking unpaid work to support cultural continuity within their communities.

 Aboriginal Art Banner strip